FACT: High-Dimensional Random Forests Inference: Introduction

 To better motivate the need for a more bias-resistant random forests feature importance measure, we have conducted a simulation study comparing MDI, MDA, and CPI with our newly proposed measure, which we abbreviate as FACT for the ease of presentation.
 We provide in Table~\ref{tab:5} the simulation results for examining the spurious effects on MDI, MDA, CPI, and FACT.
-Specifically, we calculate the percentage of times that each of these measures ranks the null feature $X_{12}$ higher than either of two relevant features $X_1$ or $X_{21}$, where $X_{12}$ is correlated with another relevant feature $X_{11}$ in model \eqref{y1} introduced in Section \ref{new.simu.Sec6.1}.
-A larger entry in Table~\ref{tab:5} suggests a stronger spurious effect and thus means poorer performance of the corresponding measure.
+Specifically, we calculate the percentage of times that each of these measures ranks the null feature $X_{2}$ higher than the relevant feature $X_{11}$, where $X_{2}$ is correlated with another relevant feature $X_{1}$ in model \eqref{Y1}.
+A larger entry in Table~\ref{tab:5} suggests a stronger spurious effect and thus means worse performance of the corresponding measure.

-It is seen that when features are independent (setting I), all four measures behave as expected and well.
-However, when moderate feature dependence is present, the MDI, MDA, and CPI can be seriously biased toward the spurious feature, with the CPI performing slightly better; higher dimensionality adds additional challenges to all three measures.
-Our FACT statistic, on the other hand, greatly alleviates such a bias issue.
-We acknowledge that there exist improved versions of the MDI and MDA.
-However, they are constructed mostly based on heuristics arguments and/or in some specific model settings.
-Since an important goal of this paper is to provide a theoretically grounded random forests feature importance measure in general model setting, we opt not to exhaustively compare with these extensions.